Discrimination Lawyers in San Francisco

 While the law does not protect employees against offhand remarks, teasing or isolated incidents, an individual may have a case for racial discrimination if the work environment becomes hostile and the employee is subjected to severe or pervasive harassment based on his or her race.

 If you believe you have experienced discrimination in the workplace, there are steps you can take to deal with the unlawful behavior and prevent it from disrupting your life.
-The employment attorneys at McCormack & Erlich are committed to protecting the rights of employees throughout the San Francisco Bay Area.
+The discrimination lawyers at McCormack & Erlich are committed to protecting the rights of employees throughout the San Francisco Bay Area.
 Contact us today to learn more about your legal options and how we can help you seek justice.

 Call for a free case evaluation